goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

   ...     def getSectionName(self):
   ...         return 'lovely.remotetask'
   >>> config = Config()
-  >>> servicenames = 'site1@TestTaskService1, site2@TestTaskService2'
+  >>> servicenames = ('site1@TestTaskService1, site2@TestTaskService2'
+  ...     ',@RootTaskService')
   >>> config.mapping['autostart'] = servicenames
   >>> from zope.app.appsetup.product import setProductConfigurations
   >>> setProductConfigurations([config])
   >>> from lovely.remotetask.service import getAutostartServiceNames
   >>> getAutostartServiceNames()
-  ['site1@TestTaskService1', 'site2@TestTaskService2']
+  ['site1@TestTaskService1', 'site2@TestTaskService2', '@RootTaskService']

+Note that `RootTaskService` is for a use-case where the service is directly registered at the root.
+We test this use-case in a separate footnote so that the flow of this document is not broken. [#1]_

-On Zope startup the IDatabaseOpenedEvent is beeing fired, and will call the bootStrap method:
+On Zope startup the IDatabaseOpenedEvent is being fired, and will call the bootStrap method:

   >>> from ZODB.tests import util